Joystream/jip/jip-1/jip.md

 ### Editors

 The persons tasked with supporting authors and owners in understanding and navigating the process successfully while protecting the integrity of the process.
 They play no role in judging or deciding on the merits of a proposal beyond the specific requirements of the process constraints.
 The support should come in the support of offering advise, introductions and information relevant to making the proposal properly reviewed and enhanced through feedback.
 A given JIP proposal does not have a specific formally recognized editor assigned, instead any editor can step in and act in this capacity for any proposal at any time.
-There should at all times be an identified set of Joystream members, selected by the council, who serve the role of _editors_ in the JIP process.
-These editors must maintain up to date and accurate contact information in their membership profile on-chain.
+There should at all times be an identified set of Joystream members, selected by the council, who serve the role of editors in the JIP process.
+Editors never directly contribute to the authorship of any part of the JIP document, they simply gate merging of changes, but they can request explicit changes to be made that are required as part of the JIP process, such as updating the stage field for example.
+Editors must maintain up to date and accurate contact information in their membership profile on-chain.
 In cases where editors disagree about specific procedural questions, for example about a proposal, the council must be called to adjudicate through a signal proposal.

 ### Identification